vbaliga165/PickMyChamp/README.md

 ## Installing

-Clone the repository to your computer using
+Clone the repository to your computer

 ```
 git clone git://github.com/vsb321/PickMyChamp